-Yes, we have a cafeteria on the 6th floor and have a long-standing arrangement with a catering company to deliver meals to our premises.
+Yes, we have a dining room on the 6th floor and have a long-standing arrangement with a catering company to deliver pre-booked meals to our premises.
 This service is not managed directly by us, you will need to contact the caterer to sign up:

 Meal of the day

 You may not affix anything to any walls/doors in your bedroom or anywhere in your cluster without the prior written consent of management.